Skip to content

 9. Visit the di Rosa Center for Contemporary Art

-The di Rosa Center for Contemporary Art has been inspiring locals and visitors of Napa Valley since it opened its doors in 1997.
+Since opening in 1997, the di Rosa Center for Contemporary Art has inspired both locals and visitors to Napa Valley.
 The museum aims to combine art and nature through its multiple galleries, sculpture gardens, and lake.

-The museum hosts exhibitions for local artists, as well as a permanent collection of mid-20th-century and early-21st-century pieces created by artists from Northern California.
-The art is continuously rotated to allow for all the pieces to be on display.
+The museum hosts exhibitions for local artists and has a permanent collection of mid-20th-century and early-21st-century pieces created by artists from Northern California.
+The art is continuously rotated so that all the pieces are on display.

 Guided tours are offered at the museum twice a day.
 These tours take guests through the galleries and provide information about each work of art.
 Guided hikes through the sculpture garden and around the 35-acre lake are also popular with visitors.